kartoza/docker-geoserver/README.md

 ## Support

-If you require more substantial assistance from [kartoza](https://kartoza.com)  (because our work and interaction on docker-GeoServer is pro bono), please consider taking out a [Support Level Agreeement](https://kartoza.com/en/shop/product/support)
+If you require more substantial assistance from [kartoza](https://kartoza.com)  (because our work and interaction on docker-geoserver is pro bono), please consider taking out a [Support Level Agreeement](https://kartoza.com/en/shop/product/support)
 ## Credits